animo/paradym-wallet/apps/easypid/README.md

 - Extended this README document with additional testing information.
 - Added [Known Bugs](#known-bugs) section.
 - Replaced screenshot in readme
+- Added a section about the Wallet Service Provider

 **Wallet**
 - Fixed an issue with the app locking in the background [commit](https://github.com/animo/paradym-wallet/commit/6d5e2f176d32328e834b293c3389780fd9ca3d91)